davetcc/hugojoomla/README.md

 It changes any URLs that are in Joomla internal format into joomla SEO friendly format (assuming you had SEO friendly links on before converting).

-Hugo Joomla is been tested by attempting to convert http://www.thecoderscorner.com from Joomla to Hugo.
+Hugo Joomla is been tested by converting http://www.thecoderscorner.com from Joomla to Hugo.
 As per the hugo author, I found that I spent more time working around Joomla than with it.
-I'm now all but complete converting over, what's remaining is more to do with learning Hugo than anything else.
-At the moment, all articles will be ported over as the type "blog".
+There are a couple of outstanding issues but overall it's at about the same level as before.

 Designed for use with the static Hugo CMS: http://hugo.go.io